-The German intensive course that prepares learners for the DSH examination is an eight-month intensive course in which only prospective students who are admitted to study at the KU can participate.
-As a rule, the course starts in October and ends with a final examination in July of the following year.
+The German intensive course preparing learners for the DSH examination is an eight-month intensive course in which only prospective students who are admitted to study at the KU and who have at least A1 language proficiency can participate.
+The course starts in October and ends with a final examination in July of the following year.
 All course participants have to complete a required placement test to determine their prior knowledge of German to ensure that they are allocated to the most appropriate course level.